Lifailon/helperd/README.md

 # Helper Desktop

-Desktop application for Transliteration, Password Generation and Base64 Encoding and Decoding.
+Desktop application for Transliteration, Password Generation and Base64 Encoding and Decoding that can come in handy under the arm.

 ![Image alt](https://github.com/Lifailon/helperd/blob/rsa/interface.jpg)